KhronosGroup/glTF/specification/2.0/README.md

 All buffers are stored in the asset's `buffers` dictionary property.

 The following example defines a buffer.
 The `byteLength` property specifies the size of the buffer file.
-The `type` property specifies how the data is stored, either as a binary array buffer or text.
+The `type` property specifies how the data is stored; its value can be used as the `responseType` when retrieving data over [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
 The `uri` property is the URI to the buffer data.
 Buffer data may also be stored within the glTF file as base64-encoded data and reference via data URI.

 ```javascript
     "buffers": {